 Substance monographs are available for the following 64Cu radiopharmaceuticals:

-Nuclear magnetic properties of the NMR active Nuclide 64Cu
+Nuclear magnetic properties and parameters of the NMR active Nuclide 64Cu

 The copper-64 nucleus is basically suitable for NMR spectroscopy.